welcome to the official Nathan Peake website

 The Time of Terror was a number 1 Kindle bestseller and number 3 in all historical fiction.

-The latest Nathan Peake The Sea of Silence is published by McBooks Press in the US on May 15th this year (2021)
+The latest Nathan Peake is Trafalgar: The Fog of War - published by McBooks Press in the US on November 16th 2022 (2021) and in the UK early next year (2023).

 Published by Headline in the UK and McBooks Press in the US